cshum/rodabase/README.md

 ###Transaction

-Rodabase manages transaction states in asynchronous, isolated manner.
-Rodabase is ACID compliant:
+What Rodabase mean in context of ACID:

 * **Atomicity**: Transactions complete either entirely or no effect at all.
 Inherent feature of [batched operations](https://github.com/rvagg/node-levelup#dbbatcharray-options-callback-array-form) in LevelDB.
 * **Consistency**: Rodabase allows fine-grain control over data integrity, validations, logging, consistently throughout the application.
-* **Isolation**: States of transactions are isolated until successful commits.
+* **Isolation**: Changes of transactions are isolated until successful commits.
-* **Durability**: Committed transactions are persistent.
+* **Durability**: Committed changes are persistent.
 The amount of durability is [configurable](https://github.com/rvagg/node-levelup#dbputkey-value-options-callback) as a LevelDB option.

 ####roda.transaction()